Martin Andanar: Duterte Legacy

-Secretary Andanar has sought help from former Presidential Aide and Senator Christopher “Bong” Go for this which was then welcomed by legislators.
-Aside from the P300M budget for the construction of the hub, another P300M will be allotted for state-of-the-art broadcast equipment and facilities.
-Once finished, this will be the first government media hub established in the Visayas and will serve asas the main broadcast center for Central Visayas, Eastern Visayas, and Western Visayas.

-Government Communications Academy

-The planned establishment of a Government Communications Academy (GCA) in Bukidnon will be devoted to imparting knowledge on effective and strategic public communication as it will house a government TV, a radio center, and has a modern dormitory for personnel.

-The GCA is one of the government's institutional initiatives consistent with the government's goal of having an enlightened and empowered citizenry to make informed decisions towards improved quality of life and contribute to nation-building.

 Media Workers' Welfare Bill

 In January 2021, around 218 congressmen voted in favor of the passage of House Bill 8140 or the proposed Media Workers’ Welfare on its third and final reading at the House of Representatives.

 The HB 8140, authored by ACT- CIS Representative Niña Taduran, aims to provide enhanced protection, security, and benefits for media workers, to which PCOO has been among different agencies who have been pushing for its swift passage in congress.

 International Cooperation

 In line with President Rodrigo Duterte's “independent foreign policy” adoption and implementation, Secretary Martin M. Andanar intensified the PCOO's engagements, through bilateral agreements and cooperation on various communications partnerships and collaborations, with traditional and non-traditional partner countries of the Philippines to realize his goal, and that of the Duterte administration, of making the PCOO a world-class news and information organization for the Filipino people.

 Some prominent international agreements that Secretary Andanar accomplished are listed below: